-List External Program Office or IT System information is shared/received with List the purpose of information being shared / received / transmitted with the specified program office or IT system List the specific data element types such as PII/PHI that are shared/received with the Program or IT system List the legal authority, binding agreement, SORN routine use, etc. that permit external sharing (can be more than one) List the method of transmission and the measures in place to secure data CensiTrac Data backup capability Non-sensitive data of surgical instrument location, sterilization and set assembly information.
+List External Program Office or IT System information is shared/received with List the purpose of information being shared / received / transmitted with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted) with the Program or IT system List the legal authority, binding agreement, SORN routine use, etc. that permit external sharing (can be more than one) List the method of transmission and the measures in place to secure data CensiTrac Data backup capability Non-sensitive data of surgical instrument location, sterilization and set assembly information.
 National MOU/ISA Transit Gateway (TGW)